gbourniq/portfolio/README.md

 * Form validation and processing
 * Template rendering

-To the all the test, the following make command is available from the project root directory:
+To run all the test, the following make command is available from the project root directory:
 ```bash
 make tests
 ```